Federal Direct Loan

 Federal Direct Unsubsidized Loans

 Available to undergraduate and graduate students, regardless of financial need.
-The student is responsible for the interest accrued on the loan.
+Interest is charged during in-school attendance, during post-enrollment, during deferments, and during grace periods.
+The student is responsible for the accrued interest on the loan.
 The student may allow the interest to accumulate over the loan period, but Hondros College of Nursing suggests that the student pay the interest while in school.

 Students requesting to use Direct Loans will be required to complete a Master Promissory Note (MPN) and Entrance Counseling (EC), if they are first-time borrowers.